vuejs/docs/src/guide/scaling-up/testing.md

 ### Other Options {#other-options-2}

 - [Playwright](https://playwright.dev/) is also a great E2E testing solution.
-WebKit is not market experimental by Playwright, but Electron is.
+WebKit is supported by Playwright, but Electron is marked experimental.
 See [Why Playwright](https://playwright.dev/docs/why-playwright) for more details.

 - [Nightwatch](https://nightwatchjs.org/) is an E2E testing solution based on [Selenium WebDriver](https://www.npmjs.com/package/selenium-webdriver).
 This gives it the widest browser support range, including native mobile testing.
 Selenium-based solutions will be slower than Playwright or Cypress.